 Ten soldiers from the New Zealand Defence Force who had served alongside the coastwatchers they were Raymond Arthur Ellis, Robert Irwin Hitchon, Dallas Hillman Howe, Reginald Jones, Claude Andrew Kilpin, Roderick Murdoch McKenzie, John Hugh Nichol, Charles James Owen, Wilfred Athol Rolf Parker, Leslie Bruce Speedy.

 Four civilians were also taken prisoner and killed were Basil Cleary, Tarawa Hospital's dispenser.
 Reginald George Morgan, an Australian school teacher.
 Isaac Handley a retired sea captain.
-Arthur McArthur, a retired South Seas trader, and Tony Sadd, from the London Missionary Society.
+Arthur McArthur, a retired South Seas trader, and Alfred Sadd, from the London Missionary Society.

 A memorial for those that were killed was erected by United States Marine Forces, when they recaptured Tarawa in 1944.
 It was made from coconut wood and recorded the names of these twenty-two men.
 On the 11th November 2002, to commemorate the sixtieth anniversary of the Tarawa massacre the Kiribati president Teberoro Tito, was constructed by the Office of Australian War Graves.